 The risks posed by the chemicals used within the plating industry must not be overlooked.

 Chemical baths are generally open with labour intensive manual processes in operation, often in confined conditions.
-The risks of of dosing the tanks with the concentrated chemical, splashes from the dipping process or items falling into the baths due to hook failure, drips from condensate on overhead pipes and the cleaning and emptying of the tanks must all be considered in risk assessments.
+The risks of dosing the tanks with the concentrated chemical, splashes from the dipping process or items falling into the baths due to hook failure, drips from condensate on overhead pipes and the cleaning and emptying of the tanks must all be considered in risk assessments.

 Nitric Acid, Sulphuric Acid, Hydrofluoric Acid, Phosphoric Acid, Sodium Hydroxide, Hydrofluoric Acid